TEFL Affiliate Marketing Scam

 All affiliate marketers have one thing on their minds: convince you to take a TEFL program that they are going to earn a commission on.

-Therefore, you should be EXTREMELY WARY of any third-party websites/blogs that promote a TEFL program (or multiple TEFL programs).
+Therefore, you should be EXTREMELY aware of any third-party websites/blogs that promote a TEFL program (or multiple TEFL programs).

 Not only will you run a strong risk of purchasing a course that is being falsely advertised, but you will also be inadvertently paying a percentage of your TEFL course fee to the affiliate marketer.